 A nephrostomy is usually done in an outpatient setting.
 You will not need to stay in the hospital overnight.
-Ultrasound or x-ray images will be used to locate your kidney and guide the doctor.
-A needle will be inserted through your skin and into your kidney.
+Ultrasound or x-ray images will be used to locate the kidney and guide the doctor.
+A needle will be inserted through the skin and into the kidney.
 A contrast material will be injected through the needle to better view the kidney on the x-ray.
-The catheter will then be placed into your kidney.
+The catheter will then be placed into the kidney.
 The catheter will come out of your skin and be attached to a collection bag.
 A dressing will be placed at the insertion site.
-Urine will drain from your kidney into the collection bag.
+Urine will drain from the kidney into the collection bag.

 After the procedure, you will be monitored for 8-12 hours to make sure the catheter is draining urine.
 The urine may appear bloody at first.
 It will clear over time.